racqspace/template-ansible-role-kubernetes/README.md

 role_name | my_role_name | Set Ansible role name used throughout the template.

 ## Template Examples

-Example for installing awx with enabled ingress available at awx.example.com.

 1. Create a config file named `role_variables.yml` and alter the following content to your needs